cfogelklou/qrcodie/README.md

 ### Example SVG Icon

 The `.svg` icon should be simple, scalable, and visually appealing.
-It can be generated using AI tools like DALL·E or MidJourney.
-Ensure the design aligns with the application's theme and branding.

-This specification provides a clear roadmap for building the QRCodie PWA.